 Creative office space evolved as a progressive alternative to traditional space, enhancing corporate culture and identity, and offering exciting recruitment opportunities for creative businesses

 However, its physical definition (typically an open plan with concrete floors, open ceilings, unfinished walls) belies its true meaning and potential.
-Moreover, creative space is often counterproductive if not precisely delivered to meet businesses’ and employees’ needs.
+Moreover, creative office space is often counterproductive if not precisely delivered to meet businesses’ and employees’ needs.

 Numerous workplace studies show that the physical attributes of an office space have a huge positive or negative impact on not just creativity, but productivity, performance, well-being, and recruitment, and most businesses still blindly overlook this.
 As workspaces, and how businesses utilize them, evolve, so does the scientific understanding of how work environments impact human activity.
 Thus, the true definition of “creative office” is now being realized as businesses understand the benefits of investing in space as well as people.